 Michael D. Hattem continues our roundtable on James Merrell’s article, “‘Exactly as they appear’: Another Look at the Notes of a 1766 Treason Trial in Poughkeepsie, New York, with Some Musings on the Documentary Foundations of Early American History” from the most recent issue of Early American Studies.

 As an historian of colonial New York, Dr. Merrell’s article certainly gave me pause, particularly his mention of Documents Relative to the Colonial History of the State of New-York.
 That is a collection that I have used in almost every piece of research and historical writing I have done.
 John Romeyn Brodhead was a graduate of Rutgers College and a lawyer, who in 1839 was appointed to the U.S. delegation at the Hague.
 His longstanding interest in American colonial history led him to begin scouring the Dutch archives for documents related to the British North American colonies.
 Brodhead found so much that with the aid of lobbying by the New-York Historical Society, the New York state legislature passed an act to fund the collection and transcription of any documents relating to colonial New York history.
 In just about four years, Brodhead also traveled to England and France and in the end collected enough documents (many never seen by an American) to fill fifteen large printed volumes, which were published between 1853 and 1883.
 Historians of colonial New York still use those volumes today, and those without the resources to travel to the dozens of archives in three different European countries to transcribe the documents themselves still rely on them.
 That may be for better or worse, and Merrell’s article has certainly raised many questions about my own research practices related to these volumes.
-However, I think before we dismiss (or, worse, subtly denigrate) the efforts of those who put in extraordinary efforts to make these documents available to Americans or historians from the early twentieth century, we should take account of the historical and professional contexts in which they worked.
+However, I think before we dismiss (or, worse, subtly denigrate) the extraordinary efforts that went into making these documents available to Americans or historians from the early twentieth century, we should take account of the historical and professional contexts in which they worked.

 The standards even in the first half of the twentieth century were not less “exacting” so much as they were just different.
 I used to read many pre-1950 histories of early America (a sort-of hobby before grad school forced me to focus all my energy on only the most recent work).
 In those days, it was common (and it still occurs today, though seemingly less frequently) for historians to “fix” quotes, either by updating their spelling or correcting their punctuation.
 That practice has never sat well with me.
 Personally, if I deem a quote worthy enough to use in support of an argument, I want my reader to feel assured that I am quoting exactly what was either printed or written, spelling and grammatical idiosyncrasies and all.
 But it’s not just for comprehension or interpretation, though Dr. Merrell has shown us numerous examples in this article of how important it is for comprehension.
 It’s also for accuracy and, perhaps, to me, most important of all, a sense of fidelity to the historical record.